TotallyInformation/uib-template-iife-vue3-nobuild/README.md

-# uibuilder Template: Vue v3 with uibuilder IIFE client (no build)
+# UIBUILDER for Node-RED Template: Vue v3 with uibuilder IIFE client (no build)

 Very simple Vue v3+ template for UIBUILDER for Node-RED that does not require a build step.
 Uses the IIFE uib client library.